HL7NZ/nhi/input/pagecontent/UpdatePatientComplianceTesting.md

 <td>mandatory</td></tr>

 <tr><td>NHI-update-eligibility-error-1</td>
-<td>application can display an error when an attempt to add a registered source for citizenship </td>
+<td>application can display an error when attempting to add a registered source for citizenship </td>
 <td>Attempt replace citizenship for Patient: ZKF6683
  <li> Citizenship = yes </li>
  <li> Attempt to add source = DIA </li></td>
-   <td>Output: EM0XXXX "Patient NZ Citizenship has been validated by a public Agency, and cannot be updated"</td>
+   <td>Output: EM07229 - The citizenship information source can only be set to a registered value by an authorised agency"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-eligibility-error-2</td>